 No Limit Texas Holdem

-It is the most popular Texas Holdem variation.
-It is featured in significant events and tournaments.
+This is the most popular Texas Holdem variation.
+It is often featured in big events and tournaments.
 As the name suggests, the number of bets is unlimited.
 You can bet and raise the total number of chips you have

 Limit Holdem